-I follow standard techniques for cactus grafting without any extreme cleanliness measures.
-The GBald part is normally called the scion (sai-uhn), while the MGeo bottom part is the stock.
+I follow standard techniques without any extreme cleanliness measures.
+The GBald part is normally called the scion (sai-uhn), while the MGeo bottom part is the stock1.
 The GBald was about half an inch in diameter.
 This 2014 graft was the first one for which I have a good picture record.
-I also did another six in 2019; those will be discussed in a future chapter.

-My standard tools are: box cutter, denatured alcohol1, and elastic thread or rubber bands.
+My standard tools are: box cutter, denatured alcohol2, and elastic thread or rubber bands.
 Elastic thread is easier to use than rubber bands; you can find it from a place selling tailoring supplies.
 A fat MGeo stem will shrink a lot, so it must be cut at an angle otherwise shrinkage will cause the scion to become detached.
 For fat juicy MGeo stems, do not use the shrink wrap method as the exposed tissue shrinks too much.
 Align the vascular bundles of both parts, then tie them up.
 I also use a long MGeo spine to pin the scion onto the stock plant.
 Poorly aligned grafts grow slowly.
 After about a week, the elastic thread can be removed.